Old Vegas: Westworld

 Old Vegas was temporarily closed on March 13, 1979, to undergo alterations for a planned reopening the following month under the name Westworld.
 Mary Kempner, the park's marketing manager, stated that while Shelton had wanted Old Vegas "along the lines of Knott's Berry Farm, Sugarman has more of a Disneyland type of park in mind so it is planned to be a blend of the two with the authenticity of the old."
 Among the alterations was the remodeling of the park's kitchen facilities to ensure faster service.
 Other planned upgrades would include more youth attractions, including a video game arcade and a train exhibit, as well as eight major amusement rides and four children's rides, all of which was to be opened by June 30, 1979.
-Also considered was the showing of approximately nine hours of Priscilla Presley's home movies of her husband Elvis that had never been showed to the public.
+Also considered was the showing of approximately nine hours of Priscilla Presley's home movies of her husband Elvis that had never been shown to the public.
 Other future plans included a covered rodeo ground.
 The new board of directors applied for a gaming license to continue operating 92 slot machines in the casino.

 Westworld's opening became uncertain when the Nevada Gaming Commission denied a request by Sugarman and Alarcon to operate the casino while they underwent a state-mandated gaming license investigation.
 The casino accounted for half of the park at that time.
 In May 1979, the city council approved Sugarman to operate three blackjack tables at Westworld, and the gaming commission gave him unanimous approval for gambling operations.
 That month, Old Tucson Corporation announced that it had acquired many items and memorabilia from Paramount Pictures' western street that would be incorporated into Westworld's western street.
 Old Tucson Corporation also announced that it had purchased the rights to showcase the Elvis Presley home movies at Westworld and Old Tucson.
 Old Tucson Corporation was renamed Westworld Inc. during May 1979.

 Westworld opened in early June 1979.
 Priscilla Presley visited the park shortly before its opening to film an introduction to the home movies that the park planned to show in its theater.
 Later in June 1979, the city council approved plans for amusement rides to be built on land that was previously planned for Old Vegas buildings.
 At the end of the month, Alarcon was denied a gaming license as state investigators could not satisfactorily trace the source of his money, due to Mexico's different accounting procedures.
 In August 1979, LARC reached an agreement to assist in the management and operations of Westworld and Old Tucson.